 Usability

 User can easily learn how to use the software by reading User Manual Guide or Tutorial Videos

 The learning is also based on their basics experience of using computer, equivalent to Level A of Vietnamese Standard Information Technology Certification System.

-All controls should have tooltips and easy-to-understand icons.

 While being in used, the software allows user to correct their errors without restarting the workflow or sudden terminating its running.